Legal Grounds for Divorce in Jackson Heights and Queens NY

 - Cruel and Inhuman Treatment: Includes physical, verbal or emotional abuse that threatens a party’s physical or mental well-being to the point that it renders the marriage or living arrangements “unsafe or improper.”

 - Abandonment: May be cited if your spouse abandoned you for one or more years.
 You must provide evidence that your spouse either physically moved from your home or locked you out of the home.
 This is also a ground for divorce if your spouse has refused to engage in sexual relations with you for at least one year.
 This is known as “constructive abandonment.”

 - Imprisonment: May be cited if your spouse was imprisoned for a period of three years or longer.

 - Adultery: If your ground for filing for divorce is the fact that your spouse was unfaithful, you must be able to show sufficient evidence that adultery was committed during the marriage.

 A contested divorce may take several months or even years to resolve if parties are unable to provide sufficient evidence to justify their decision to file for dissolution of marriage.
-The Law Office of Charles Zolot in Queens is here to help you determine whether you have a viable case and which is your best option for filing a fault-based divorce in New York.
+The Law Office of Charles Zolot in Jackson Heights is here to help you determine whether you have a viable case and which is your best option for filing a fault-based divorce in New York.
 We will help you gather information, review your evidence and advise you on the best course of action to take that will result in the most favorable outcome for your case.
 If you are unsure as to which approach to take for your divorce case, contact our family law firm before filing any paperwork so we can help you determine the best method for your particular situation.